mlabs-haskell/plutip/docs/tasty-integration.md

 ## Caveats

-`withConfiguredCluster` launches single instance of private network which keeps producing blocks till all tests done.
+`withConfiguredCluster` launches single instance of private network which keeps producing blocks till all tests are done.
 There is no isolation between `assertExecution` calls, all contracts run on same network, using same chain of blocks.
 If several `assertExecution` will use exact same script under single `withConfiguredCluster`, address of that script won't be "cleared" from UTxOs between `assertExecution` calls, no blocks will be "rolled back".

 ## Configuring network runner